 The new system which was initially well supported by the religious denominations, quickly lost support of the churches. however, the general public showed great enthusiasm and flocked to attend these new schools.

-The school served the community for nearly a century before being replaced by a much needed larger school. the 1950s.
-The Old School house became home to the British Legion and the name changed to the Legion Hall.
+The school served the community for nearly a century before being replaced by a much needed larger school in the 1950s.
+The Old National School House then became home to the British Legion and the name changed to the Legion Hall.
 The Royal British Legion was formed on 15 May 1921 and brought together four national organisations of ex-service men that had established themselves after the Great War of 1914-1918.

 The derelict building has been recently purchased by The Bushmills Trust, a voluntary community organisation who plan to bring it back to its former glory and create a public space and heritage building, with information and access to the general public.